Use of force was necessary in officer's fatal shooting of suicidal man, Harford County state's attorney says

 — Harford Sheriff (@Harford_Sheriff) June 29, 2022

 On April 23, Harford County sheriff's deputies were dispatched at 2:44 p.m. to deal with a "reportedly suicidal subject," according to the Harford County Sheriff's Office.
-Fauver, who police believed to have had a long gun at the time, was located by deputies in the Bel Air North Village shopping center behind the Forest Hill CVS, according to the sheriff's office.
+Fauver, who police believed to have had a long gun at the time, was located by deputies behind the CVS drug store in the shopping center, according to the sheriff's office.

 Fauver was fatally shot by deputies around 4 p.m.
 He later died in a hospital.